hapax/hapax.github.io/assets/simple-physics.md

 *Hint.* Find a dimensional factor in $c_s$ which only appears in $K$.

-(b) Now figure out how $c_s$ depends on $\rho$.
+(b) Complete the dimensional analysis and figure out how $c_s$ depends on $\rho$.
 Given that the bulk modulus of air depends very weakly on temperature, would you expect sound to travel faster or slower on a hot day?

+(c) Repeat your analysis to find the speed a disturbance travels along a string under tension $T$ (units of force) and mass density $\lambda$ (mass per unit length).

 ---